stu92054/SukuShow-Deck-Miner/README.md

 **Logic Inconsistencies**
 Because the simulator doesn’t perfectly replicate the game logic, there may be significant differences in skill processing and score calculation results compared to actual play.
 If you can provide **actual play recordings, detailed deck levels, and song Master Lv. information**, I might attempt to verify the inconsistencies and provide fixes.

-**Missing Hold Note Judgment Points**
-Some charts may have a single-digit error in the number of parsed notes in the simulator, and some of which have not been manually corrected in `RChartPatch.py`.
-**Curved long notes** in charts are actually composed of multiple short straight Hold notes.
-However, their intermediate timestamps recorded in the chart may not perfectly match the actual judgment points in the game.
-The game re-segments Hold note timestamps at half-beat intervals.
-`RChart.py` replicates this logic, but due to **calculation precision or different calculation methods**, some Hold notes might be missing one judgment point.

 **Time Processing Errors**
 Due to **floating-point precision issues** or other unknown reasons (for example, the game might process all events once per frame rather than precisely at each event's exact timestamp), **actual skill activation timing might be earlier/later** than simulated.